OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2023

 - Shuttle service for those dropping out or stopped at cut-offs as specified in Article 12

-- Pre-race and post-race meal in the start/finish site (Aiyannis)
+- Pre-race and post-race meal in the start/finish site (Lakkos, Litochoro)

 - Finisher medal will be given to the finishing line to those runners who complete the race within the official cut-off time.

 Registration Desk (Race Secretariat) which will operate the day prior to the race (Thursday) is located at the race site (Lakkos).
-There will be a short oral brief for race-specific issues on Friday afternoon 3:00pm, two hours before the start, nearby the startline (Lakkos), covering the latest weather forecast and other late minute updates.
+There will be a short oral brief for race-specific issues on Thursday afternoon 8:00pm, at the race area (Lakkos).

 4. Awards and Ranking Categories